 SNRC’s primary purpose is to coordinate the activities on the 29, 51, 144, 222, 420, 440, 902, 1240MHz, and microwave frequency bands in the Southern Nevada area.
 The SNRC’s area of responsibility is the entire Southern Nevada region.

-Once the construction application is completed, you can either mail the documents to:
+Once the construction application is completed, please scan and email the documents to: firstname.lastname@example.org

 Upon issuance of the construction permit (CP), you have six months to build the system and get it on the air.

 The SNRC has developed all these new changes in order to avoid non-coordinated repeaters.
 The ARRL and the FCC has been known to take action against licenses of un-coordinated repeaters especially those who have caused interference to ‘coordinated’ repeaters.

 Amateur Frequency Coordinators [Note: The following is excerpted from the ARRL Repeater Directory.]

 The ARRL is not a Frequency Coordinator, nor does the ARRL “certify” coordinators.
 Frequency Coordinators are volunteers normally appointed by a coordinating body.
 The ARRL reports only the fact of coordination or non-coordination as instructed by the coordinating body.
 Publication of coordinator information by the ARRL does not constitute nor imply endorsement or recognition of the authority of such coordinators, as coordinators derive their authority from the voluntary participation of the entire amateur community in the areas they serve.
 Frequency Coordinators keep extensive records of repeater input, output and control frequencies, including those not published in directories (at the owner’s request).
 The coordinator will recommend frequencies for a proposed repeater in order to minimize interference with other repeaters and simplex operations.
 Therefore, anyone considering the installation of a repeater should check with the local frequency coordinator prior to such installation.